stella-project/stella-micro-template-precom/README.md

 # Micro template of the STELLA infrastructure (for precomputed results)

+### How to submit your system results to the STELLA infrastructure in 10 steps

 This repository provides interested experimenters with a template for integrating their ranking and recommendation systems into the [STELLA infrastructure](https://stella-project.org/).
 In comparison to full-fledged systems (based on the [stella-micro-template](https://github.com/stella-project/stella-micro-template)), it may be more convenient for some participants to submit the system's output only.
 In this case, participants upload their runs with TREC file syntax to our public [STELLA server]() and the results are integrated into the [STELLA app](https://github.com/stella-project/stella-app) for experimentation.
 More specifically, the workflow is as follows:

 1. Decide if you want to contribute a document ranker (for the life sciences at [LIVIVO](https://www.livivo.de/)) or a dataset recommender (for the social sciences at [GESIS](https://www.gesis.org/en/home))